-Two weeks after driving to Lost Hills (before the freak lightning storm and subsequent wildfires) my obsession with travel centers continued.
+July 2020, just two weeks after driving to Lost Hills, (before the freak lightning storm and subsequent wildfires) my obsession with travel centers continued.

 This time my road trip took me past Lost Hills and Love’s.